New Strawn, Kansas

 New Strawn is a city in Coffey County, Kansas, United States.
 As of the 2020 census, the population of the city was 414.

 History

 The city of New Strawn came about when John Redmond Reservoir was built in the early 1960s, causing the original town of Strawn to be claimed by the Army Corps of Engineers for flood area.
 The old city of Strawn is usually available for exploration, but will be underwater if the lake is up.
-Very little is left of "old" Strawn today, although the Main Street can still be traveled when dry.
+Very little is left of "old" Strawn today, although Main Street can still be traveled when dry.

-The school at the old site of Strawn was a two-room school with first through fourth grades in one room and fifth through eighth grade in the second room.
+The school at the old site of Strawn was a two-room school with first through fourth grades in one room and fifth through eighth grades in the second room.
 The Strawn Methodist Church was just to the south.
 A small parking area is at the approximate site of the school and church.
+In 1974, a roller skating rink, named Stardust, was built.
+In the late 1980's, the rink was converted into a bowling alley and later closed in the early 1990's.
+The building sat unused for a few years and was eventually used as an outlet store, followed by a towing and recovery service.
+The building still stands today at 110 W Decker St.

+The Wildcat Grill, located at 255 Main St, was previously named Robert Lee's Bar & Grill, followed by Buddies Bar & Grill, The Beer Den, Brew & Stew, and The Chapter 11 Bar.
+Caseys General store has been in business since 1985.

+Indian Plains Golf Course opened in 1973 to much fanfare.
+In the 1970's up through the late 1990's, Indian Plains was 'the place to go' drawing large crowds from nearby Burlington and Wolf Creek Generating Station.
+By the mid 2000's, with newer and more desirable developments, the course began to wane.
+Also consistent crime gave the surrounding neighborhood a bad reputation.
+These factors led to the eventual closure and present blight of the area.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.82 sqmi, of which 0.78 sqmi is land and 0.04 sqmi is water.